McDonnellDean/azure-vn-container/README.md

 > _A toolkit for application deployments and container management_

-[nscale] is an open source project to configure, build and deploy a set of connected containers to constitute a working platform for distributed applications.
-It is written in Javascript and works on many different platforms.
+[nscale] is an open toolkit supporting configuration, build and deployment of connected container sets. __nscale__ is ideally used to support the development and operation of __microservice__ based systems.

 # Azure Virtual Network Container
 Manages the creation, deployment, linking and unlinking of Azure Virtual Networks for [nscale].
 The